Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

 Marquette Schedule Analysis

-- The Golden Eagles picked up their best win of the season on November 25, when they claimed a 74-58 victory over the Arkansas Razorbacks, who rank inside the top 100 (No. 56) in our computer rankings.
+- When the Golden Eagles beat the Arkansas Razorbacks, the No. 56 team in our computer rankings, by a score of 74-58 on November 25, it was their signature win of the season thus far.

-- Marquette has tied for the 10th-most Quadrant 2 victories in the nation (two).
+- Marquette has two wins against Quadrant 2 teams, tied for the 10th-most in Division 1.

-- The Golden Eagles have tied for the 18th-most Quadrant 3 wins in the country (three).
+- The Golden Eagles have tied for the 18th-most Quadrant 3 victories in the nation (three).

 Get tickets for any college basketball game this season at Ticketmaster!